 Relaxation exercises are a good way of coping with stress or anxiety.
 Try these exercises and see which suit you.
 Then you can use the exercise regularly to help you unwind and calm down.

 Click on the audio files below to listen online or to download them.

 In some systems you may have to right click to download or save the files.
-In Internet Explorer, click on ‘Save Target As’ to save the file.
+In Chrome, select 'Save Link As' and in Internet Explorer, select ‘Save Target As’ to save the file.

 The Counselling Service would like to acknowledge the Counselling Service of University of Limerick who provided these files.